| Metric | Current Period | Prior Year | YoY |

 ※ Source: Company compilation

-This report is a financial analysis document automatically generated by AI based on XBRL financial statement data.
+This report is an earnings analysis document automatically generated by AI analyzing XBRL financial statement data.
 It does not constitute a recommendation to invest in any specific security.
-Industry benchmarks are reference information compiled by our firm from public financial statements.
-Investment decisions are your own responsibility; please consult a professional advisor as needed.
+Industry benchmarks are compiled by the company based on publicly disclosed financial statements and are for reference only.
+Investment decisions are your own responsibility; consult a professional advisor as necessary.